inet-framework/inet-tutorials/configurator/doc/step7.rst

 Configuration
 ~~~~~~~~~~~~~

-All three parts in this step use the ``ConfiguratorB`` network defined
+All three parts in this step use the :ned:`ConfiguratorB` network defined
 in :download:`ConfiguratorB.ned <../ConfiguratorB.ned>`.
 The network
 looks like this:

 .. figure:: step7network.png
    :width: 100%

 The network is comprised of three areas, each containing two local area
 networks (LANs).
 Each LAN contains three hosts.
 The hosts in the LAN